 Matana Roberts has been called “a major talent” (The Wire) and “the spokeswoman for a new, politically conscious and refractory music scene” (Jazzthetik).
 Her Coin Coin work has been widely and highly praised for its stylistic innovations and narrative power.
 Noted music critic Peter Margasak has written of Coin Coin: “Memory is a powerful thing, but it’s so private, fluid, and unreliable that it can seem almost impossible to capture in a work of art—and history is often no more stable, once you look closely enough.
 Roberts has succeeded at evoking both, though, and gives her audience a long look at something ghostly, tragic, and beautiful.
 She is carving out her own aesthetic space, startling in its originality and gripping in its historic and social power.”

 A self-taught mixed media composer, the Chicago born Roberts though having earned two higher education degrees in music performance, received most of her formal training from free arts programs in the american public school system.
 She is a past member of the Black Rock Coalition (BRC) and the The Association for the Advancement of Creative Musicians (AACM), and a lifetime member of the Tri-M Music Honors Society.
 She has been a Van Lier Fellow, a Brecht Forum Fellow, a Copeland Fellow, an ICASP fellow, a 2013 FCA fellow and a seven-time Alpert Award In The Arts nominee, receiving the award in 2014.
 In 2014 she also received the Doris Duke Impact Award.
 In 2016 she received the Doris Duke Artist Award.

-She has been invited to teach, lecture, run workshops and/or take up artistic residencies in countless places under diverse conditions and with diverse communities over the past decade and is a past faculty member of the Banff Creative Music Workshop, School for Improvised Music, and Bard College MFA, where she is currently ongoing faculty.
-She was co-chair of the Music and Sound Department from 2011-12.
+She has been invited to teach, lecture, run workshops and/or take up artistic residencies in countless places under diverse conditions and with diverse communities over the past decade and is a past faculty member of the Banff Creative Music Workshop and the Ensemble Evolution program, School for Improvised Music, and Bard College MFA, where she is currently ongoing faculty.